 Another crucial step for building your digital commerce strategy to satisfy is to make sure your customers’ data is stored and completely protected.
 This is a no brainer, but you’d be surprised how many companies don’t have data-storage methods that are completely full proof.
 Right now, the preferred method of reliable data security for retailers is changing.
 While it’s still relatively common to store your consumer data in-house, it’s becoming more and more dangerous.

 As much as it sounds like the movies, hackers and DDoS attacks are still a thing.
 Don’t take the risk.
 Look into hiring an outside company that specializes in data security and management.
 Cloud-based data hosting is a great way to store data because you have an entire company backing you up.
-They not only specialize in this, they also have streamlined strategies for recovering data if something were to happen.
+They not only specialize in this, but they also have streamlined strategies for recovering data if something were to happen.
 The last thing you want is your customers’ data to be lost or jeopardized.
 The results could be catastrophic: customer loss, company embarrassment, or even legal trouble.

 Build your e-commerce to satisfy